How to Send a Press Release Email Pitch [2024 Update]

 PR relies on you understanding your audience and how your story relates to them, as well as to the media.
 To do that, you need to keep up to date on what's happening in your niche, and consistently speak with various players therein.
 It's very much a long game of showing up and taking part.

-Specialize: Find the niche you personally want to be the expert in and go deep – follow newsletters, engage with online PR communities, actively keep up with the conversation.
+Specialize: Find the niche you personally want to be the expert in and go deep – follow newsletters, engage with the best online PR communities, actively keep up with the conversation.

 Participate: You can’t only be active in communities when you have something to sell; return to the mantra of give first, ask later.